 Lk 16:13, “No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.”
-Either we choose to serve God, or the devil will deceive us into thinking money is God, Matt 13:22, “He also that received seed among the thorns is he that heareth the word; and the care of this world, and the deceitfulness of riches, choke the word, and he becometh unfruitful.”
-Once we choose to serve God, we realize everything He created belongs to Him and we no longer need to strife for money, Ps 24:1, “The earth is the Lord's, and the fulness thereof; the world, and they that dwell therein.”
+Either we choose to serve God with our money, or the devil will use our money to lead us away from God, Matt 13:22, “He also that received seed among the thorns is he that heareth the word; and the care of this world, and the deceitfulness of riches, choke the word, and he becometh unfruitful.”
+Once we choose to serve God, we realize everything He created belongs to Him, and we no longer need to strive for money, Ps 24:1, “The earth is the Lord's, and the fulness thereof; the world, and they that dwell therein.”
 For when we seek His kingdom and His righteousness before all other things, God will provide for all of our needs, Matt 6:33, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 God teaches us to be content with what He gives us, as Paul explains in, Phil 4:11-13, “Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.
 I know both how to be abased, and I know how to abound: every where and in all things I am instructed both to be full and to be hungry, both to abound and to suffer need.
 I can do all things through Christ which strengtheneth me.”
-God tells us we can be content in all situations, because He loves us and He will never forsake us, Heb 13:5, “Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.”
+God tells us we can be content in all situations because He loves us and He will never forsake us; Heb 13:5, “Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.”
 The problem is many of us have placed the desires of this life in front of the eternity God offers, Jn 5:24, “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life.”

-Money leads some to believe that they alone are responsible for creating the wealth they have accumulated, but God says our pride leads us to this false conclusion, Deut 8:17-18, “And thou say in thine heart, My power and the might of mine hand hath gotten me this wealth.
+Money leads some of us to believe we alone are responsible for creating the wealth we have accumulated, but God says our pride leads us to this false conclusion, Deut 8:17-18, “And thou say in thine heart, My power and the might of mine hand hath gotten me this wealth.
 But thou shalt remember the Lord thy God: for it is he that giveth thee power to get wealth, that he may establish his covenant which he sware unto thy fathers, as it is this day.”
-God gives us the power to accumulate wealth so that He is able to use us, and our wealth, to help complete His plan for an eternal family.
-When we love our treasures more than we love what God has planned for there use, we have allowed money to separate us from God’s love, Matt 6:21, “For where your treasure is, there will your heart be also.”
+God gives us the power to accumulate wealth so that He can use us, and our wealth, to help complete His plan for an eternal family.
+When we love our treasures more than we love what God has planned for their use, we have allowed money to separate us from God’s love, Matt 6:21, “For where your treasure is, there will your heart be also.”
 This is the lesson Jesus was giving to the man who asked Him what he lacked, Matt 19:21, “Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.”
-Jesus did not tell everyone to sell everything; for He had other uses for the wealth He had allowed them to accumulate.
+Jesus did not tell everyone to sell everything, for He had other uses for the wealth He had allowed them to accumulate.
 But, this man’s problem was his money, and it was preventing him from following Jesus, and Jesus gave him the solution.
-When we love the creation more than we love the creator, God asks us to consider, Mk 8:36, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”
+When we humbly go to God to seek what we lack, God knows what we need to hear, Mk 8:36, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”

-When we use the money God has allowed us to accumulate properly, we become cheerful givers, 2 Cor 9:7, “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.”
+When we properly use the money God has allowed us to accumulate, we become cheerful givers, 2 Cor 9:7, “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.”
 God never asks us to give more than He has provided for us to give, Deut 16:17, “Every man shall give as he is able, according to the blessing of the Lord thy God which he hath given thee.”
 Jesus demonstrated this principle, as He responded to the widow's offering, Lk 21:2-3, "And he saw also a certain poor widow casting in thither two mites.
-And he said, Of a truth I say unto you, that this poor widow hath cast in more than they all:" When we properly use His money we are honoring the Lord, Prov 3:9, “Honour the Lord with thy substance, and with the firstfruits of all thine increase:” The wonderful thing is we can never out give the Lord, Lk 6:38, “Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
+And he said, Of a truth I say unto you, that this poor widow hath cast in more than they all:" When we properly use His money we are honoring the Lord, Prov 3:9, “Honour the Lord with thy substance, and with the firstfruits of all thine increase:” The remarkable thing is we can never out-give the Lord, Lk 6:38, “Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.”
-Those who choose to ignore God and His generosity will come to want, Prov 22:16, “He that oppresseth the poor to increase his riches, and he that giveth to the rich, shall surely come to want.”
-In this life and/or the next.
+Those of us who choose to ignore God and His generosity will come to want, Prov 22:16, “He that oppresseth the poor to increase his riches, and he that giveth to the rich, shall surely come to want” in this life and/or the next.